Esri/arcgis-maps-sdk-swift-samples/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by (⚠️ link subject to change) [creating an issue](https://github.com/ArcGIS/arcgis-runtime-samples-swift/issues/new).

 ## Contributing